muxinc/stats-sdk-android/README.md

 ) {
   // The base class provides a lot of simple functionality but you can add additional capabilities,
   //  and all the public functions are open in case their implementation doesn't work for your SDK

+  /**
+   * For example, you could process the customer's video data somehow then pass it to the super
+   * class
+   */
   override fun videoChange(video: CustomerVideoData) {
     super.videoChange(video.map { /* mutate the video data somehow */ })
   }